The Database Doctor

 At this point, I hope you can visualise the database log as a sequence of changes that have occurred in the database.
 It is a logical clock ordered by some integer value.
 Typically, databases will use a 64-bit integer for this sequence number.
 We call this number the "Log Sequence Number" (LSN).
 By picking a 64-bit integer to represent it, we ensure the LSN increases with every write and never wraps around.
 Because as we all know, you never run out of 64-bit integers no matter how many writes you do.

 Another way to think of the LSN is as a virtual address into wall clock time.
-If we keep the transaction log around forever, we can travel to any "LSN point in time" of the database.
-Obviously, keeping an ever-growing log on disk may prohibitively expensive.
+As we saw, keeping the transaction log around forever allows us to travel to any "LSN point in time" of the database.
+Obviously, storing an ever-growing log on disk may prohibitively expensive.
 But, we can mark an "event horison" that is the furthest point in the past we will travel to.

 Transaction Sequence Numbers